kairos-io/kairos-docs/content/en/docs/Installation/trustedboot.md

 {{% alert title="Warning" %}}

-This command can be combined with the `--skip-microsoft-certs-I-KNOW-WHAT-IM-DOING` flag to avoid auto-enrolling the Microsoft keys if not needed.
+This command can be combined with the `--skip-microsoft-certs-I-KNOW-WHAT-IM-DOING` flag to avoid auto-enrolling the Microsoft keys if not needed (or already present in the "custom certs")

 {{% /alert %}}